juanjosegarciaripoll/seemps2/docs/seemps_analysis_integration.rst

 Integration
 -----------
-The standard method for integration consists in first constructing the multivariate quadrature rule using the previous routines, together with :class:`~seemps.analysis.factories.mps_tensor_product` and :class:`~seemps.analysis.factories.mps_tensor_sum` tensorized operations.
+The standard method for integration consists in first constructing the multivariate quadrature rule using the previous routines, together with :class:`~seemps.state.mps_tensor_product` and :class:`~seemps.state.mps_tensor_sum` tensorized operations.
 Then, this quadrature is to be contracted with the desired MPS target using the scalar product routine :class:`~seemps.state.scprod`.
 However, for ease of use, a helper routine :class:`integrate_mps` is given that automatically computes the best possible quadrature rule associated to a :class:`~seemps.analysis.mesh.Mesh` object, and contracts with the target MPS to compute the integral:

 .. autosummary::